demisto/content/Playbooks/playbook-Detonate_URL_-_McAfee_ATD_CHANGELOG.md

 ## [Unreleased]
-Bug fix - exclude "-1" TaskIds from all Playbook tasks
+Improved playbook implementation by excluding "-1" TaskIds from all playbook tasks.